jnvillar/blog_villa_luro/README.md

 # blog_villa_luro
 A simple blog for a community.
 It has user management, login, post abm and user abm

-Developed with Grails 3 and MySql
+Developed with Grails 3 and MySql and Bulma.css